mediaexplorer74/PlatformerMini/README.md

 - Design folder added (use it via LDtk level editor)
 - Level 3 (Draft) added for my better game mechanics exploring ;)
 - AI only created GameWorld "template" with Load / Save methods at now :)
+- When I connected tweaked Monogame, no problem with RenderTarget2D (width > 4000) :)

 ## Requirements
 This app requires Visual Studio 2017/2019/2022 Community to run.
 [Click here to learn how to get set up with Visual Studio](https://docs.microsoft.com/windows/uwp/get-started/get-set-up).